Adventurous wedding and elopement photographers

 + climbed Mount Whitney, Long's Peak, and several other Colorado "Fourteeners"

 + hiked the O Circuit in Patagonia

-+ hiked the Grand Canyon three times
++ hiked to the bottom of the Grand Canyon numerous times

-+ backpacked most of the John Muir Trail
++ hiked the John Muir Trail

 + learn mountaineering